Brian-MacCurtin/SQL-Layoffs-Project/README.md

 ```

 #### Quantitative Variables
-Of the three quantitative variables, I wanted to look at trends in the *total_laid_off* and *percentage_laid_off* columns in the EDA section, so any row that had nulls for **both** variables would be useless.
+Of the three quantitative variables, I wanted to look at trends in the *total_laid_off* and *percentage_laid_off* columns in the EDA section.
+This means that any rows that had nulls for **both** variables would be useless.

 However, if a row had only one of these columns as null, since the other column contained helpful layoff information about the company, I would keep this row.
-Therefore, I only removed rows where *total_laid_off* and *percentage_laid_off* were null.
+Therefore, I only removed rows where *total_laid_off* **and** *percentage_laid_off* were null.
 ```SQL
 DELETE
 FROM layoffs_staging2